cdipaolo/sentiment-server/README.md

 The server uses [this library](http://github.com/cdipaolo/sentiment) for sentiment analysis.
 Problems with the sentiment engine itself should be registered there.
 The model is a Naive Bayes classifier trained on the train set from the MDB movie review corpus (about 85,000 words!)

 The server is _fast_!
-A simple benchmark of the `POST /analyze` endpoint (run `go test -bench .` in the project dir) gives an average time at the server of 0.63283ms, including routing, calculating sentiment, etc. on a 2014 Macbook Air with iTunes, Chrome, a terminal, and a bunch of daemons (including Postgres) running.
+A simple benchmark of the `POST /analyze` endpoint (run `go test -bench .` in the project dir) gives an average time at the server of 1.0996ms, including routing, calculating sentiment, etc. for a few paragraphs from a Paul Graham essay with individual analysis for words and sentences as well as the document as a whole on a 2014 Macbook Air with iTunes, Chrome, a terminal, and a bunch of daemons (including Postgres) running.
 These are all the directly imported dependencies:

 ![Sentiment Server Dependencies](dependencies.png)